 Parenting is one of the most valuable and rewarding jobs you will ever undertake.
 Unfortunately, it is a demanding job for which we receive little training.
-I use a coaching approach to share resources and help you discover parenting approaches suited to your strengths to fill your tool belt with skills to feel confident in addressing the challenges parent face in today’s world.
+I use a coaching approach to share resources and help you discover parenting approaches suited to your strengths to feel confident in addressing the challenges parents face in today’s world.
 Parenting support is provided through:

 - Parent or Co-parent Coaching